 -

-Milwaukee M12 FUEL™ Gen3 3/8" Impact Wrench with Friction Ring (2 x 5.0Ah batteries, charger, HD Box) NEW
+Milwaukee M12 FUEL™ Gen3 3/8" Impact Wrench with Friction Ring (Bare unit - no batteries or charger) NEW

 Power Tool FAQS